 Buying frozen fruit and vegetables can be a lot cheaper than buying fresh.
 You can also keep an eye out for reduced items such as meat.
 Stock up when they’re discounted or on offer and stick them in the freezer until you need them!

 We don’t eat much meat in our house anymore and the difference in our shopping bill is huge.
 Quorn mince and quorn pieces are both free foods on Slimming World and they’re a lot cheaper than their meaty counterparts.
 Foods like beans and lentils are super cheap to buy, SP friendly, and can bulk out meals like casseroles and chilli to make them go further.

 Even going meat free for a few meals a week could save you money.

 Making your own ”fakeaway’ is a great way to save on syns as well as money!
 It might be tempting to get a takeaway on a Friday night, but not only are they high in calories and fat, they can also cost a small fortune.
 There are tons of recipes online to make your own Chinese food, curries and even pizza …all Slimming World friendly!

 I’m loving the KFC style chicken from Pinch of Nom.

 Facebook groups are a great way to get recipe ideas, tips and support.

-I’m also a big fan of Pinterest and have a board dedicated to cheap Slimming World recipes!
+I’m also a big fan of Pinterest and have a board dedicated to eating healthy on a budget!